We have experience in the following programming languages, operating systems and development platforms –

 - Maple Systems – EZwarePlus (HMI)

-Vehicle Diagnostics / ECU Software Download (End Of Line) –
+Vehicle Diagnostics / ECU Software Download (Development / Validation / End Of Line) –

-Interpreting Vehicle Manufacturer and ECU Supplier specifications in order to perform the required level of production line electrical testing.
-Testing includes ECU diagnostics and ECU software download procedures.
+Interpreting Vehicle Manufacturer and ECU Supplier specifications in order to perform the required level of diagnostic testing.
+Testing includes ECU diagnostics all the way to ECU software download processes.

-Provide hardware tools and validation software to ECU suppliers for an automotive manufacturer.
-These tools were used by the ECU suppliers to validate their interpretation/implementation of the ISO14229 (UDS) diagnostic standard.
 Involved during all phases of the ECU suppliers development in order to validate the commands implemented.
 Remote / On-site support provided along with required software updates to implement new testing functionality as and when required.
-Directly involved at customer premisses during the ECU diagnostic acceptance to ensure all implemented commands were performed correctly on the customers vehicle and to ensure the low level CAN message structure adhered to the ISO15765 standard.
+Directly involved at customer premises during the ECU diagnostic acceptance to ensure all implemented commands were performed correctly on the customers vehicle and to ensure the low level CAN message structure adhered to the ISO15765 standard.

-Intrepid Control Systems Vehicle Spy software / hardware utilised during vehicle ECU communications to allow the vehicle CAN bus data to be captured and analysed (to ensure correct message segmentation performed).
+Third party software / hardware (Intrepid / Kvaser) utilised during vehicle ECU communications testing to allow the vehicle CAN bus data to be captured and analysed (to ensure correct message segmentation performed).

 Vehicle Communication Interface Driver –

 Vehicle Interface (VCI) application level driver for Linux (developed in C).
-The driver being capable of automatically detecting the vehicle interface connection to the PC, either USB, Wi-Fi or Ethernet and passing application messages to/from the vehicle interface to allow vehicle communications.
-A number of intelligent communication mechanisms were implemented within the driver to allow fast message throughput between the PC and the VCI.
+The driver was capable of automatically detecting the vehicle interface connection to the PC, either USB, Wi-Fi or Ethernet and passing application messages to/from the vehicle interface to allow vehicle communications.
+A number of intelligent communication mechanisms were implemented within the driver to allow fast message throughput between the PC and the VCI (message compression / streaming).

 Vehicle (Automotive/Construction/Agriculture) ECU diagnostics and ECU software programming are all possible through the developed driver.
-Simultaneous communication sessions are supported using the VCI hardware supported interfaces – ISO9141 (K-Line) and ISO11898 (CAN).
-Input/Output control (LEDs and Barcode Reader) is also fully supported by the developed driver.
+Simultaneous communication sessions were supported using the VCI hardware supported interfaces – ISO9141 (K-Line) and ISO11898 (CAN).
+Input / Output control (LEDs and Barcode Reader) were also fully supported by the developed driver.